Camp Should-A-Been - Season Thirteen

 mostly positive results.
 For example, he suggested to camp postmaster Vonzell Solomon that she sort the incoming mail

-alphabetically rather than by cabin.
+by cabin rather than alphabetically.
 He helped nurse Amanda Overmyer set up an online appointment system to cut down on

 wait times at the dispensary.
 He even stopped by the kitchen to offer some meatloaf-preparation advice to George Huff